 But vestiges of their trepidation appear to have permeated the very walls of the prison, and many visitors are overcome by feelings of desolation and despondency as they explore its dank maze of dark corridors and claustrophobic cells.

-Another former prisoner whose spirit has remained earthbound at Bodmin Jail is that of Selina Wadge who was arrested in 1878 for murder of her youngest son, Harry.
+Another former prisoner, whose spirit has remained earthbound at Bodmin Jail is Selina Wadge, who was arrested in 1878 for the murder of her youngest son, Harry.

 She told a constable that she had been urged to murder him by her lover James Westwood, who had promised to marry her if the boy was out of the way.